stoplightio/spectral/docs/guides/4-custom-rulesets.md

 ## Alternative JS Ruleset Format

-Spectral now supports an alternative format to write rulesets in Javascript using a similar syntax.

-### Benifits

-- Explicitly load formats or rulesets to get control over versioning.
-- Load common functions from popular JS libraries easily
+Spectral v6.0 added support for an alternative ruleset format, similar to the JSON and YAML formats, but now entirely in Javascript.

+This has a few benefits: it lets you explicitly load formats or rulesets to get control over versioning, you can load common functions from popular JS libraries like normal, and in general feels a lot more welcoming to developers experienced with JavaScript, especially when it comes to working with custom functions.

 **Example**